 5.9.1.
 Pre-Hearing, Pre-Mediation Procedure

-- Within seven business days of the determination to address a complaint using the formal procedures, the Affirmative Action Officer will provide the Respondent with a copy of the complaint.
-The Respondent may submit a written response to the charges of harassment to the Affirmative Action Officer within ten business days of the date the copy of the complaint was sent to the Respondent.
-Upon receipt of an answer by the Respondent, the Affirmative Action Officer will forward a copy of the response to the complainant.
+- Within seven business days of the determination to address a complaint using the formal procedures, the Affirmative Action Officer will provide the Responding Party with a copy of the complaint.
+The Responding Party may submit a written response to the charges of harassment to the Affirmative Action Officer within ten business days of the date the copy of the complaint was sent to the Responding Party.
+Upon receipt of an answer by the Responding Party, the Affirmative Action Officer will forward a copy of the response to the Reporting Party.
 A complaint requiring use of the formal process will be resolved either through mediation or by a formal hearing.
 Mediation is not appropriate and will not be offered in matters involving allegations of Title IX Sexual Harassment by a student or in allegations of Rape, Sexual Assault, or Sexual Imposition by any individual under Xavier’s Interpersonal Violence policies, or in cases of complaints alleging conduct so serious as to warrant an immediate use of the formal procedures.
 The Affirmative Action Officer has sole discretion to determine whether the alleged conduct is so serious as to warrant immediate use of a formal hearing.
 In such matters, formal hearing procedures will be initiated promptly.

-- The Complainant and Respondent have five business days from when they receive written notice from the Affirmative Action Officer that the formal procedures will be initiated to indicate to the Affirmative Action Officer in writing the procedure (mediation or a formal hearing) that they wish to use to resolve the complaint.
+- The Reporting Party and Responding Party have five business days from when they receive written notice from the Affirmative Action Officer that the formal procedures will be initiated to indicate to the Affirmative Action Officer in writing the procedure (mediation or a formal hearing) that they wish to use to resolve the complaint.

-- If either the Complainant or the Respondent or both request a formal hearing, the formal hearing procedures will be initiated after the conclusion of the five day period.
+- If either the Reporting Party or the Responding Party or both request a formal hearing, the formal hearing procedures will be initiated after the conclusion of the five day period.

-- If neither party requests a formal hearing within the five business days and mediation is allowable under the terms of this HCAP, the Affirmative Action Officer will notify the Complainant and Respondent that meditation will be initiated at the conclusion of the five day period.
+- If neither party requests a formal hearing within the five business days and mediation is allowable under the terms of this HCAP, the Affirmative Action Officer will notify the Reporting Party and Responding Party that meditation will be initiated at the conclusion of the five day period.